ai4os/ai4os-dev-env/README.md

 If you want to use Nvidia GPU (generic-gpu), you need nvidia-docker and docker-compose ver1.19.0+ , see [nvidia/FAQ](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#do-you-support-docker-compose)

+For either CPU-based or GPU-based images you can also use [udocker](https://github.com/indigo-dc/udocker).

 ### Building the container

 If you want to build the container directly in your machine (because you want